 Let's face it; developing a marketing plan can be frustrating.
 You spend hours crafting what you think is an awesome strategy for your business; incorporating all of the marketing best practices you've learned from podcasts, peers and industry articles.
 Then, you implement your plan, and halfway through the year, you're not seeing results.
 It's super deflating, and leaves you wondering, which marketing tactics will actually get results?

-It's a great question, and one all of us have struggled with, whether you're a business owner or a marketer.
+It's a great question for a business owner or a marketer to consider.
 But, to best answer that question, let's first identify the differences between the two overarching categories of marketing - outbound and inbound marketing.

 Outbound vs. Inbound Marketing: The Difference